myingling0603/Debt-Portfolio-Capstone/README.md

-Can we accurately identify if the portfolio is good one to purchase?
+Can we accurately identify if the portfolio is good one to purchase by determining the Likelihood of someone repaying their debt?